christoph-v/spark/README.md

 slightly updated on 2024-05-11

-## The S&P-ARK Wiki has been created
+## B. The S&P-ARK Wiki has been created

 [S&P-ARK Wiki](https://github.com/christoph-v/spark/wiki)

-## The Society has been Founded
+## C. The Society has been Founded

 The repository spark (this repository) is still under my responsibility, but I am trying to organize my (better our) work within the boundaries of the